 How to Call the 336 Area Code

 Calling within the 336 area code is straightforward, but it depends on where you are calling from.
-Since 1999, with the introduction of overlays and the general move towards 10-digit dialing for local calls in many areas, you often need to dial the full number.
+With the general move towards 10-digit dialing for local calls in many areas, you often need to dial the full number.

 If you are calling a 336 number from within the 336 area code:

-In most cases, you will need to dial 10 digits: the 336 area code followed by the 7-digit phone number.
-This is a nationwide trend to ensure number availability.
+- In most cases, you will need to dial 10 digits: the 336 area code followed by the 7-digit phone number.
 While some older landlines might still allow 7-digit dialing for local calls, it’s best practice to dial the full 10 digits to avoid issues.

 If you are calling a 336 number from outside the 336 area code (within North Carolina or another state):